kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - **Multi-pod NIC sharing**: A network DRA driver shares a NIC across 16 pods, but all pods must belong to the same subnet.
-Once the first pod configures the NIC for **Subnet A**, the remaining 15 slots are restricted to **Subnet A**.
+Once the first pod configures the NIC for Subnet A, the remaining 15 slots are restricted to Subnet A.
 - **FPGA bitstream sharing**: An FPGA can serve multiple inference pods, but all must use the same bitstream.
-Once **bitstream-ml-v2** is loaded, other pods needing **bitstream-crypto-v1** must use a different FPGA.
+Once bitstream-ml-v2 is loaded, other pods needing bitstream-crypto-v1 must use a different FPGA.

-This KEP introduces a `SharingAffinity` field in the ResourceSlice `Device` spec that allows drivers to declare which device attribute keys constrain sharing compatibility.
-The scheduler's `AllocatedState` is enhanced to track both consumed capacity and the affinity values that lock a device to a particular sharing group, enabling it to **gate** remaining capacity and **pack** compatible workloads onto already-locked devices.
+This KEP introduces a `SharingAffinity` field in the ResourceSlice `Device` spec that allows drivers to declare which parameter keys constrain sharing compatibility.
+The scheduler's `AllocatedState` is enhanced to track both consumed capacity and the affinity values that lock a device to a particular sharing group, enabling it to gate remaining capacity and pack compatible workloads onto already-locked devices.

-Alpha intentionally does **not** provide lock-aware fairness or lock-breaking preemption.
+Alpha intentionally does not provide lock-breaking preemption.
 In addition, if a device already has active allocations whose affinity cannot be reconstructed (for example, legacy claims created before the feature was enabled), the scheduler treats that device conservatively and does